nursh/Interaction-Design/Standout-Portfolio/Case Studies/What-are-case-studies.md

 # What are case studies

 - Detailed analysis and narrative of a user experience design project
-- It shows a designer's process and solution to s specific Ux challenge
+- It shows a designer's process and solution to s specific UX challenge
   - explanation of the challenge
   - research
   - design decisions